The Best Home Barista Espresso Machine & Grinder Setups

 Check Price – Amazon UKCheck Price – Sage Appliances

-These machines have really similar features, 2L water tank with a water filter (in the UK at least), a nice big drip tray with a storage tray behind it to keep your extra baskets, backflush disk etc., and they look similar.
+These machines have extremely similar features, 2L water tank with a water filter (in the UK at least), a nice big drip tray with a storage tray behind it to keep your extra baskets, backflush disk etc., and they look similar.

 The main thing that separates them, is that the Pro (and the touch) features the newer ThermoJet water heater vs the original Thermocoil of the Express.